shireenhamza/maximromanov.github.io/4_mARkdown.md

 Most of the texts that I have worked with so far have a very clear structure (chapters > subchapters > subsubchapters, etc.), where the lowest level structural units (subchapters or subsubchapters) are made of “information units,” such as biographies in biographical collections, descriptions of events in chronicles, and dictionary entries (on lexical items, names, toponyms, book titles, etc.)

 Using **mARkdown**, one needs only to mark the beginning of each information unit.
 Each unit can be marked with either a simplified or full tag.
 Simplified tags are short, which makes them ideal for manual tagging.
-Simplified tags are, however, ambiguous, which is resolved with full tags.
-Full tags are also more readable and source independent.
+Simplified tags are, however, ambiguous.
+Full tags are more readable and source independent.
 Full tags are particularly important when information from multiple sources is processed at the same time.

-**mARkdown** has been developed primarily for biographical collections, chronicles, bibliographical collections, and dictionaries of different types.
+**mARkdown** has been first developed for biographical collections, chronicles, bibliographical collections, and dictionaries of different types.
 In most cases, these sources contain one type of information units and in such cases one can use only one type of tag `### $ [information unit]`, which can be later converted—using find/replace—into corresponding full tags.
 Below is the description of used tags.

 ### 3.1 Dictionaries (RE: _multiple_)

 Arabic dictionaries usually include information units of the same types, so one simplified tag—`### $ [a dictionary item]`—is sufficient.
 The full tags depend on the nature of each dictionary and at the moment include “descriptive names,” toponyms, lexical items, and book titles.
 Tags for them are as follows:

 ~~~
-### $NIS$ [a descriptive name entry]
+### $DIC_NIS$ [a descriptive name entry]

-### $TOP$ [a toponym entry]
+### $DIC_TOP$ [a toponym entry]

-### $LEX$ [a lexical entry]
+### $DIC_LEX$ [a lexical entry]

-### $BIB$ [a book title]
+### $DIC_BIB$ [a book title]
 ~~~